Cooku with Comali season 6

 Cooku with Comali 6 is the sixth season of the Tamil-language reality cooking TV show Cooku with Comali.
 Rakshan returned as the host.
-Chef Damu and Madhampatty Rangaraj returned to the judging panel along with a them a third Judge Koushik Shankar.
+Chef Damu and Madhampatty Rangaraj returned to the judging panel, along with a third Judge Koushik Shankar.
 It premiered on Star Vijay on 4 May 2025.

 The finale episode aired on 28 September 2025.
 The season was won by actor Raju Jeyamohan, and the runner-up was actress Shabana Shajahan Aryan.